coeusite/gentoo-on-arm/radxa-rockpro/gentoo.md

 It seems Gentoo rootfs does not contain wifi driver (ethernet seems to be OK).
 In this case, you may ethier build corresponding kernel modules after flashing img with Ethernet,
     or build those modules somewhere else and copy them to the image.
+- IMPORTANT: Manually correct the date and time...(I didn't install a battery on it)...
 - Build kernel modules
     - ```emerge --ask dev-vcs/git```
     - Clone subbranch radxa-stable-3.0 for Rock Pro to /usr/src.